 How To Get Your Last Paycheck from your Employer?

 Often, employees feel that employers hold all the cards.
 The employer is larger, more powerful, has easier access to legal representation, and has more resources with which to combat an employee’s claims.
 In California, employees need not feel powerless when former employers do not treat them fairly.
 California law provides powerful protections for employees who have been terminated or who have voluntarily left their jobs.
 However, those protections are only as good as the employee’s efforts to protect his own interests and assert his rights.

 For example, a California employer who waits 15 days to send a terminated employee’s final paycheck won’t face any sanctions unless the employee takes action to collect the additional wages due to him due to the delay.
 The employer will “get away with” violating the law, and the employee will miss out on the opportunity to receive fair compensation for the delay.

 In the case involving wrongful termination, a false statement in response to a claim for unemployment, or other issues, the employee may have additional claims against the employer.

-If an employer has not treated you fairly on termination, whether that means withholding of wages due, refusal to pay for accrued vacation time, or something more serious such as termination based on race, sex, pregnancy, or another protected classification, a Glendale personal injury attorney can be your best source of information about how to protect your rights and pursue the compensation you deserve.
+If an employer has not treated you fairly on termination, whether that means withholding of wages due, refusal to pay for accrued vacation time, or something more serious such as termination based on race, sex, pregnancy, or another protected classification, a Burbank personal injury attorney can be your best source of information about how to protect your rights and pursue the compensation you deserve.